How to Apply to Cape Tech

 (609) 380 - 0200 ext 643

-Complete an application.
-You can either call the enrollment office at 380-0200 ext.
-691 to be sent one by mail, stop by and pick one up, or print out the online PDF applications.
+You can either call the enrollment office at 609-380-0200 ext 691 to be sent one by mail or use the online application listed above.

 Cape May County Technical School District